Coca Leaf Infusion and Its Surprising Health Benefits

 - Coca is not food nor does it contain nutrients.

-- The coca leaf (and the flour) contains toxic alkaloids and eating it isn’t harmless to the human being.
+- The coca leaf (and the flour) contains toxic alkaloids and eating it isn’t harmless to human beings.
 Thus, this means it can cause several alterations.

 - Coca leaf alkaloids don’t contribute to your health and none of the coca leaf alkaloids increase cellular oxygen.